stacken/w3/stacken/news/2021/varmote.en.md

 If we have received it on time (before the meeting) you are eligible to vote.
-For student members of the student union, the Stacken membership is free, please bring your proof of membership.
+For student members of the student union, the Stacken membership is free; please have your proof of membership at hand.

 The regular fee is currently 121 SEK and payable to PG 433 01 15-9, Datorföreningen Stacken.